parthvyas-ai/Automotive-vehicle-spec-extractor/README.md

 ## Overview

-The goal of this project is to build a domain-specific intelligent system that extracts structured vehicle specifications (e.g., torque values, fluid capacities, part numbers) from Automotive Service Manual PDFs using natural language queries.Unlike general-purpose PDF chatbots, this system is optimized specifically for automotive specification extraction.
+The goal of this project is to build a domain-specific intelligent system that extracts structured vehicle specifications (e.g., torque values, fluid capacities, part numbers) from Automotive Service Manual PDFs using natural language queries.
+Unlike general-purpose PDF chatbots, this system is optimized specifically for automotive specification extraction.
 It leverages a Hybrid Retrieval-Augmented Generation (RAG) architecture to ensure accurate, structured, and deterministic outputs in JSON format.The application provides a clean Streamlit-based interface where users can upload service manual PDFs and query them using natural language.